Deirdre Wolhuter: Career

 She has involved in several theater plays: Outpost, King Lear, Circles in a Forest, Macbeth, The Man with the Thirteen Children and The Tempest.
 In 2006, she received a Micheal Mac Liammoir award for her role in the play Happy Endings Are Extra.
 Apart from them, she acted in the films such as The Crane Man, How Expensive was the Sugar, Hollywood in My House, Jimmy in Pink, A Pawpaw for My Darling, The Red Phone, Borderline, Master Harold, Boys and Forever.

 In the television, she played the role 'Franci Roos' in Fluiters, and as 'Elsabet Langhans' in Meeulanders.
 In 2016, she was invited to play the role 'Mariaan' in the series 7de Laan.
 Apart from them, she appeared in the television serials: Going Up and Going Up Again, Madam and Eve, Orion, Charlie Jade, Khululeka, Backstage, Egoli and League of Glory.

-Apart from acting, she is also a newsreader and presenter at Good Hope FM and where she conducted many Afrikaans and English radio dramas and serials.
-During the work, she is also a prolific bilingual voice artist.
+In addition to acting, she works as a newsreader and presenter at Good Hope FM, where she has participated in Afrikaans and English radio dramas and serials.
+She is also a bilingual voice artist.